ralphjsmit/filament/packages/schemas/docs/05-wizards.md

 ])
 ```

-<UtilityInjection set="layoutComponents" version="4.x">As well as allowing a static value, the `columns()` method also accepts a function to dynamically calculate it.
+<UtilityInjection set="schemaComponents" version="4.x">As well as allowing a static value, the `columns()` method also accepts a function to dynamically calculate it.
 You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the wizard action objects

 This component uses action objects for easy customization of buttons within it.
 You can customize these buttons by passing a function to an action registration method.
-The function has access to the `$action` object, which you can use to [customize it](../../actions/trigger-button).
+The function has access to the `$action` object, which you can use to [customize it](../actions/trigger-button).
 The following methods are available to customize the actions:

 - `nextAction()`
 - `previousAction()`